top of page

 Alex is majoring in biology and environmental science.
 His current area of study is over wasp behavior and self-recognition in the presence of mirrors.

-RESEARCH ASSISTANT
+RESEARCH TECHNICIAN

 FORMER LAB MEMBERS